jezzsantos/saastack/docs/design-principles/0020-api-framework.md

    >
    > Note: You must use a unique request type (`IWebRequest`) for each service operation

-3. You will define the request and response types in separate files in the project: `Infrastructure.WebApi.Interfaces` in a subfolder for the subdomain.
+3. You will define the request and response types in separate files in the project: `Infrastructure.Web.Api.Interfaces` in a subfolder for the subdomain.
 For example,

-   - In `Infrastructure.WebApi.Interfaces/Operations/Cars/GetCarRequest.cs`
+   - In `Infrastructure.Web.Api.Interfaces/Operations/Cars/GetCarRequest.cs`

    ```c#
      [Route("/cars/{id}", ServiceOperation.Get)]